OlivierLDff/QaterialGallery/README.md

 <img src="http://85.170.130.157:51861/app/rest/builds/buildType:(id:QQuickMaterialHelperGallery_Build_MSVC64)/statusIcon"/>
 </a>

 QQuickMaterialHelperGallery is a showcase application and contains example for the library QQuickMaterialHelper.
+It is still under development.

+This project also showcase multiplatform deployment.

+- [x] Windows
+- [ ] Linux *(Compile but no deployment)*
+- [ ] macOs *(Compile but no deployment)*
+- [x] iOs
+- [x] Android

 ## Components